 DIY Treatments and Other Tips

-Besides using the right products in your daily hair-care routine, there are a few habits you should adopt to help keep hair hydrated, as well as DIY treatments you can turn to.
+Besides using the right products in your daily hair-care routine, there are a few habits you should adopt for your hair hydration routine, as well as DIY treatments you can turn to.
 Williams recommends limiting heat styling as those blow-dryers, curling irons, flatirons, and other hot tools can strip moisture.
 (If you must style hair with a hot tool, be sure to use a heat protectant.)
 She also says to avoid washing hair with hot water, opting for lukewarm water instead, and keep up with regular trims to keep hair healthy overall.

 Luke adds you can steam hair at home through a portable steamer or a heated conditioning cap that will allow for better penetration of water and other conditioning ingredients.
 For those looking for an easy DIY solution, she recommends hair oiling.